 How To Tell If Your Lawn Needs A Lime Application

 Several indicators signal the need for a lime application.

 - Weak growth

 - Failure to respond after treatment with fertilizer

 Many things can affect the pH level of your soil.
 Rainfall can reduce the calcium level as the rainwater passes through the soil into the water table.
 As the soil loses calcium, the pH level drops and causes soil to become acidic over long periods of time.
 Maintaining a good lawn care routine can also naturally lower the pH.
 Fertilizer, irrigation, and an increase in the levels of microorganisms can all decrease the pH level.
 With this in mind, don’t beat yourself up if your pH isn’t balanced.
 It’s a common occurrence, and it doesn’t make you a bad gardener.
 To find out the pH of your soil, you can conduct an at-home soil test.
 This report will tell you the pH level and which macro and micronutrients your lawn is missing.
 Thankfully, balancing nutrients lacking in the soil is something most lawn care services can help with.

 Schedule A Lime Application For Your For Your Lawn

 At Quality All-Care Lawn Service, our lawn care program and lime application will correct acidic soil conditions and get your lawn back on the road to perfect health.
 We’re pleased to offer landscaping services in Kansas City and the greater metropolitan area.
 If you’d like to speak to an expert lawn technician to learn more or schedule an appointment, give us a call at 913-894-9250 or leave us a message on our site here.
-For more ideas and advice on lawn care, be sure to read our monthly blog.
+For more ideas and advice on general lawn care, or lawn care in Kansas City, Overland Park, or the surrounding cities in Kansas, be sure to read our monthly blog.